 PGS is Redefining Marine Towed-Streamer Acquisition

 The November issue of First Break highlights PGS’ novel marine seismic strategies for acquisition in any geological regime.
-Multisensor broadband surveys, like GeoStreamer X, with wide-tow sources, longer offsets, and multi-azimuth illumination produce accurate velocity models, high-resolution images, and reliable AVO responses, which can meet exploration demands at reduced cost and turnaround.
+Multisensor broadband surveys, like GeoStreamer X, with wide-tow sources, longer offsets, and multi-azimuth illumination can produce accurate velocity models, high-resolution images, and reliable AVO responses, to can meet exploration demands at reduced cost and turnaround.

 The latest tailored acquisition solutions presented in this marine seismic edition of First Break highlight the key benefits of the PGS solutions:

 - Multi-sources for efficiency and improved spatial sampling

 - Wide-tow sources for accurate AVO analysis of shallow targets

 - Wide-tow sources to reduce turnaround

 - Longer offsets for reliable velocity model building

 Read the full paper ‘Redefining marine towed-streamer acquisition’